 FOR IMMEDIATE RELEASE

-Engaging with global policy leaders provides an opportunity for youth perspectives to be shared at some of the highest levels of global governance.
-Through YDC’s social media channels, Delegates will provide exclusive coverage directly from the Annual Meetings.
+Directly engaging global leaders in government and civil society provides an opportunity to incorporate youth perspectives within the highest levels of global governance.
+Through YDC’s social media channels, delegates will provide exclusive coverage directly from the Public Forum.

-Biographical info on YDC’s Delegates to the WB-IMF Annual Meetings is accessible at this
+Biographical information on YDC’s Delegates to the WTO Public Forum is accessible at this link.

 Director of Communications - Directrice des communications

 Young Diplomats of Canada - Les Jeunes diplomates du Canada